mozilla/playdoh-docs/getting-started/upgrading.rst

 Most playdoh based projects have something similar in their root `urls.py` but now that needs to change to this.

+Note: Since `collectstatic` is already part of the upgrade scripts in playdoh, you now don't need to run `compress_assets` any more.

 A note about `less`_. `django-compressor` automatically recognizes `<link>` tags with `type="text/less"` and it will try to convert these